Jambay Lhakhang Drup

 What to Wear

 While attending a festival, it’s important to dress respectfully.
 Bhutanese people wear their traditional Gho and Kira during Festivals, and it’s customary for visitors to dress modestly.
-Avoid wearing revealing clothing and consider wearing long sle
+Avoid wearing revealing clothing and wear long sleeves and trousers or a long skirt.
+Remove shoes inside any temple building.
+The nights at the Jambay Lhakhang Drup are cold — Bumthang’s altitude means October and November evenings can approach freezing.
+Bring warm layers for the midnight events.

 Photography

 Photography is allowed at most festivals, but it’s always polite to ask before taking pictures, especially of monks or religious figures.
 Be respectful of the rituals, and avoid using flash photography during performances.
-Also, bring a good camera i
+Photography of the Tercham (naked dance) is strictly prohibited.
+During other performances, follow the guidance of monks and your guide.
+A telephoto lens is useful for capturing mask detail from a distance.

 Engage a Guide